Noughts & Crosses: who left that mysterious envelope for Meggie, and why?

 A lot.
 We kick off with Callum watching his brother, Jude, take part in an illicit car race.
 When the police show up, the young men try to escape the scene, but are stopped by an aggressive officer.
 The situation escalates when their friend Danny (Charlie Chambers) steps in to diffuse the situation: an officer loses his cool, violently lashes out, and Danny ends up in hospital with life-threatening injuries.

 Meanwhile, in the Hadley household, preparations are taking place for matriarch Jasmine (Bonnie Mbuli)’s birthday party.
-We quickly learn that Callum’s mother, Meggie, works for the family – and, after much pleading from her son, she reluctantly ropes him into helping serve at the event.
+We quickly learn that Callum’s mother, Meggie, works for the family – and, after much pleading, eventually ropes him into helping serve at the event.

-The night begins ordinarily enough, with the Crosses enjoying drinks and canapes served by Noughts.
+The night begins ordinarily enough, with the Crosses enjoying drinks and canapes served by noughts.
 When Sephy enters in a striking red dress – seriously, I want every outfit and piece of jewellery that she wears! – Callum forgets himself.
-He rushes to talk to her, but their conversation is cut short when Sephy’s boyfriend, Lekan (Jonathan Ajayi), arrives.
+He soon winds up talking to her, but their conversation is cut short when Sephy’s boyfriend, Lekan (Jonathan Ajayi), arrives.

 He’s wrong, of course: Callum passes the punishing tests and is offered a place at the prestigious military academy – although he decides not to mention it to his family.